CarimA/jrpg/README.md

 In terms of actual code quality, this project is a bit different from my usual standard; I'm first and foremost focused on results and finishing this project rather than efficiency.
 This means weird hacks and rushed (read: outright bad) code that sometimes isn't so maintainable, which might later get refactored/rewritten if I misjudged my requirements.

 In terms of features, jrpg implements an Entity Component framework and a JavaScript scripting framework  that will largely serve as the basis for the functionality of the game.

+Neutral - Unresisted by everything, does normal damage

+Physical

+Fire

+Water

+Ice

+Electric

+Wind

+Nature

+Psychokinesis

+Gravity

+Artefact

+Light

+Dark

+Utility

+Passive

+attack types:

+​	adjacent - can only attack in one square next to the user

+​	line - can attack in a line in any direction from the user

+​	area of effect - can attack a area

+​	targeted - attack any spot on the map